Expert Advice

 For non-first-generation students, test score submission is markedly increasing.
 Over the last 4 years, the number of students in this cohort who submitted test scores by November 1 increased 32% from 312,095 to 411,269 students.
 This report echoes findings from the end-of-year report from the 2024-2025 admissions cycle, in which the number of Common Apps submitted without test scores declined from the previous year, while the number of applications with test scores increased 12%.

-Given these trendlines, it seems inevitable that submitting applications with test scores will be a necessary component of competitive applications to most colleges.
+Given these trendlines, it seems inevitable that submitting applications with test scores will return to the majority position.
+Every additional college that reinstates a test-score requirement will contribute to this growing trend.

 The Truth About College Admission webinar thumbnail